Ecology and Evolutionary Biology

 Minimum Admission Requirements

-Coursework.
-Students must complete 1.5 graduate full-course equivalents (FCEs) (three half courses).
+• Coursework.
+Students must successfully complete a total of 1.5 graduate full-course equivalents (FCEs) (three half courses).
 These courses are chosen from those offered by the EEB department, or with the permission of the supervisor(s) and supervisory committee, offered by other U of T departments.

 PhD Program (Transfer)